Reassessing the Spin of Second-born Black Holes in Coalescing Binary Black Holes and Its Connection to the chi_eff-q Correlation: Results

 The He star is assumed to be initially synchronized with the orbit, and we will explore the implications of this assumption in a later section.
 We also assume that the progenitor star, at the end of its evolution, collapses directly into a BH without losing mass or angular momentum.
 The synchronization timescale ($T_{\rm sync}$) represents the time required for tidal interactions to bring the star’s spin into sync with the orbital period.
 We refer readers of interest to the updated formulation provided in \cite{Sciarini2024} and its implementation in \cite{Qin2024_gap}.
-In the upper panel of Figure~\ref{Tsync_chi2}, we show that $T_{\rm sync}$ evolves as the He star approaches central carbon depletion.
+We first show the results in the left column of Figure~\ref{Tsync_chi2}.
+In the upper panel, we show that $T_{\rm sync}$ evolves as the He star approaches central carbon depletion.
 During the core-helium burning phase, $T_{\rm sync}$ increases slightly due to orbital widening caused by wind-driven mass loss.
 After central helium depletion, tidal effects become negligible as the synchronization timescale $T_{\rm sync}$ increases rapidly.
 This is primarily due to the recession of the convective core, which leads to a significant reduction in the tidal torque coefficient $E_2$ \cite[see Equation (9) in][]{Qin2018}.
-In the bottom panel, the spin magnitude $\chi_2$ of the resulting BH gradually decreases but converges to the same value for the three He star models.
-This result indicates that tidal interactions are highly efficient in close binaries, effectively erasing any differences in spin evolution arising from variations during earlier helium burning.
+The orbit gradually widens due to the strong wind from the He star at solar metallicity, which spins down of the He star and increases the ratio of spin period to orbital period ($P_1/P_{\rm orb}$) (see the middle panel).
+In the bottom panel, the spin magnitude $\chi_2$ of the resulting BH also decreases but converges to the same value for all three He-star models.
+The right column shows the corresponding evolution for the same He star at a lower metallicity of 0.1 $Z_{\odot}$.
+In this case, the wind is weaker and the orbit does not widen.
+As a result, the He star remains almost tidally locked.
+In the late evolutionary phase the star contracts \cite[see Figure 1 in][]{Qin2023}, spinning faster as angular momentum is conserved.
+Tidal torques then transfer angular momentum from the He star back into the orbit.
+Again, the final BH spin magnitude $\chi_2$ converges to nearly the same value across all three models.

+The results above indicate that at high metallicity, strong stellar winds primarily govern the angular momentum evolution of He stars, whereas at low metallicity, weaker winds allow tidal interactions to play the dominant role.
+In both regimes, whether the He star is already evolved at the onset of the BH–He star phase has only a minimal effect on the spin magnitude of the resulting BH.
+For systems with even shorter initial orbital periods (i.e., 0.5 d), we observe a similar trend (see Figure~\ref{appendixA_1}).